acastrodev/stride-docs-catproject/target/contributors/website/content.md

 - `search.liquid` - Renders as `search.json` contains search meta

-## Styling
+## Estilo

-### Bootstrap Customization
+### Personalização do Bootstrap

 Our website uses the [Bootstrap](https://getbootstrap.com/) framework, version **5.3**.

 > [!IMPORTANT]
-> Prioritize the use of Bootstrap's inherent styling before integrating any custom styles.
-You should be familiar with [Bootstrap Utilities](https://getbootstrap.com/docs/5.3/utilities/api/) which help you to achieve most of the styling requirements.
+> Priorize o uso dos estilos nativos do Bootstrap antes de aplicar quaisquer estilos personalizados.
+Você deve estar familiarizado com [Utilities do Bootstrap](https://getbootstrap.com/docs/5.3/utilities/api/), que ajudam a atender à maioria dos requisitos de estilo.

-### CSS Guidelines
+### Diretrizes de CSS

 Our goal is to write as little CSS as possible to ensure the website remains lightweight.
 We maximize the utilization of the Bootstrap framework to achieve this.

 Further, we are using also [FontAwesome](https://fontawesome.com/) free icons.
 The icons are loaded in the `src/_includes/css/main.css` file.

-## Submitting your Changes
+## Submetendo suas alterações

 [!INCLUDE [submitting-changes](../../includes/submitting-changes.md)]